2019–20 Liverpool F.C. season: Matches

-On 13 June 2019, the Premier League fixtures were announced.
+The league fixtures were announced on 13 June 2019.

 FA Cup

 Liverpool entered the competition in the third round.
 The draw for the third round was made on 2 December 2019.
 The fourth round draw was made by Alex Scott and David O'Leary on Monday, 6 January 2020.
 The draw for the fifth round was made on 27 January 2020.

 EFL Cup

 Liverpool entered the competition in the third round.
 The draw was confirmed on 28 August 2019, live on Sky Sports.
 The draw for the fourth round was made on 25 September.
 The quarter-final draw was conducted on 31 October, live on BBC Radio 2.

 UEFA Champions League

 Liverpool entered the competition in the group stage.

 Group stage

 The draw for the group stage was held on 29 August 2019.

 Knockout phase

 The draw for the round of 16 was confirmed on 16 December.